Hangus95/java_mnist/README.md

-# java_mnist
+# Java MNIST database
-Implementation of a neural network in Java built to make prediction on the MNIST-database
+An implementation of a neural network in Java.